-- Treat the various "quarters" of the town centre like the rooms of a house and provide furnishings that support the functions of that room. - Differentiate the "rooms" by using street trees, vegetation, art, sculpture, lighting and other landscape elements to furnish and visually connect each individual space. - 3.
-Encourage traders to engage with the street, thereby making it transparent what is on offer in each quarter.
-4. Add branding to a quarter to 4.
-Reduce dominance of highway signage in the slow zone and create consolidated town centre signage that shows parking locations. - 4.
+- 1. Treat the various "quarters" of the town centre like the rooms of a house and provide furnishings that support the functions of that room. - 2.
+Differentiate the "rooms" by using street trees, vegetation, art, sculpture, lighting and other landscape elements to furnish and visually connect each individual space. - 3.
+Encourage traders to engage with the street, thereby making it transparent what is on offer in each quarter. - 4.
 Add branding to a quarter to reinforce its core functions. - 5.
 Encourage the co-location of businesses which offer complementary services.